Lemon Coconut Cake

 To increase the coconut flavor, feel free to use the optional coconut extract listed.
 And/or you can add 1/2 teaspoon of coconut extract to the frosting.

-- Sift the cake flour before measuring it.
-Do NOT use all-purpose flour in this coconut cake.
+- Do NOT use all-purpose flour in this coconut cake.
 Your cake will be too-dense, solid, and heavy.
-Make sure you are sifting the cake flour to aerate it and rid lumps.
+Make sure you are sifting the cake flour before measuring to aerate it and rid lumps.
 I strongly encourage you to just buy cake flour, but as an alternative you can make a DIY cake flour.
 For every 1 cup of flour in this recipe, remove 2 Tablespoons of it and add 2 Tablespoons cornstarch in its place.
 Sift at least 3-4 times, then use in the recipe.

 - This recipe has been tested with equal parts coconut milk and buttermilk.
-I use this light coconut milk.
 If you can't get ahold of coconut milk, you can use 1 cup of buttermilk instead.
-Keep in mind that you will lose some coconut flavor in the cake.
-Buttermilk is required for this recipe.
 For a DIY version of buttermilk, add 2 teaspoons of fresh lemon juice or white vinegar to a large liquid measuring cup.
 Then add enough regular room temperature milk (whole, skim, 1%, 2%) to make 1/2 cup total.
 Stir and let sit for 5 minutes.
 This soured milk can be used in the recipe.

 Did you make a recipe?